cloudant-labs/graphdb-slate/docs/includes/guides/transactions.md

 ### Event Sourcing

 In event sourcing, the database's [atomic](#acid_atomic) unit is the document, which means if a document fails to write, it should never leave the database in an inconsistent state.

-To do this, documents should be understood as a sum of their interactions instead of merely their current state.
+Documents should be understood as a sum of their interactions instead of merely their current state.
 In the case of the shopping app, this would be representing an account as every transaction logged within it instead of just its current balance.

 ### Grouping Transactions